Gokyo Lake Trek-13 days

 • Kathmandu- Lukla-Kathmandu flight tickets including 15 kg luggage.

-• An Experienced English Speaking, Government approved Sherpa Guide with equipment.
+• An Experienced English-speaking, Government approved Sherpa Guide with equipment.

 • Insurance of Nepalese Staff.